 There are hundreds of cenotes throughout the entire Yucatan Peninsula and if you’re into exploring, I would recommend that you rent a car and map out a trail that will take you to some of the best in the area.
 It is also possible to visit some of the famous ones by tour.

 6. Go to an Adventure or Eco Park

 Playa del Carmen is a haven for adventure seekers and thrill lovers, with Adventure Parks and Eco Parks in the city and surrounding area offering outdoor activities and wild experiences for visitors.

 One of the most popular is Xplor adventure park, which is set in the dense jungle of the Yucatan.
 There are long zip lines through the treetops, vast underground rivers, and cavernous waterways to navigate and a plethora of adventurous activities to undertake in beautiful surroundings.

-Avenida Quinta – 5th Avenue
+7. Go Shopping on Avenida Quinta – 5th Avenue

 5th Avenue is the heart and soul of Playa del Carmen.
 This long street is pedestrianized in the evenings when the bars and restaurants all open their doors and spill out onto the lively streets.